268.095 Minnesota law applies to unemployment claims and appeals.

 - Utilize a job history generally specific to each worker.

-Changes to MN statute 268.095
+Changes to MN Statute 268.095

 Because this rule has changed so frequently, a situation involving another family member or friend is not necessarily helpful.

-What else impacts Minnesota Statute 268.095
+Other Impacts to Minnesota Statute 268.095

 The biggest factors when trying to win a case where this law applies is applying a strong legal precedent.